A conditional gradient homotopy method with applications to Semidefinite Programming: Algorithm

-and interpret this as a local norm on $\setH$, relative to points $x\in\scrP^{-1}(\setK)$.
-Note that in order to evaluate the local norm we do not need to compute the full Hessian $\nabla^{2}F(x)$.
-It only requires a directional derivative, which is potentially easy to do numerically.
+Note that in order to evaluate the local norm we do not need to compute the full Hessian $F''(x)$.
+It only requires a directional derivative, which is potentially easy to do numerically.\\